Baby's medical care begins immediately - Your baby will receive medical

 SIDS remains unknown, research indicates that all healthy babies under

-their stomach to reduce the risk of SIDS.
+stomach to reduce the risk of SIDS.

 Skin conditions often ease as baby grows - Although some skin conditions